hissohathair/mumpsimus/README.md

 Actually, all we're doing above we could do already without Mumpsimus.
 The problem with it is that any line beginning "Cache-Control" will be re-written, not just headers.
-The *pipeif* tool can help, since it knows HTTP:
+The *headers* tool can help, since it knows HTTP:

     $ nc -l 8080  < backpipe | nc proxy 3128 \
-        | pipeif -h -c "sed -e 's/^Cache-Control: .*/Cache-Control: private/'" \
+        | headers -c "sed -e 's/^Cache-Control: .*/Cache-Control: private/'" \
         | log -v > backpipe

-Now that _sed_ command will only apply to HTTP headers, because that's what *pipeif* does.
+Now that _sed_ command will only apply to HTTP headers, because that's what *headers* does.

 Installation